AI4Finance-Foundation/ElegantRL/docs/source/tutorial/intro.rst

 Run The Code
 ============

-In `run.py <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/elegantrl_helloworld/run.py>`_, there are four functions that are available to run in the main function.
+In `run.py <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/elegantrl_helloworld/run.py>`_, there are four functions that are available to run in the main function:

 - demo_continuous_action_off_policy()
 - demo_continuous_action_on_policy()
 - demo_discrete_action_off_policy()
 - demo_discrete_action_on_policy()

-Chose the task you want by setting the boolean to 1 (others to 0) in the function, then uncomment one of the four functions and run it.
+Choose the task you want to train on by setting its boolean to 1 (and others to 0) in one of the four functions, then uncomment that function and run it.

-If everything works fine, then congratulation!
+If everything works fine, then congratulations!
 You have successfully run a DRL trial using ElegantRL!